 annual

-The location quotient (LQ) of 1.27 indicates that Utah has a higher-than-average concentration of Mining and Geological Engineers, Including Mining Safety Engineers professionals.
-This means the job is in high demand relative to other states, suggesting strong local job market opportunities.
+The location quotient (LQ) of 1.11 indicates that Utah has an average concentration of Mining and Geological Engineers, Including Mining Safety Engineers professionals, similar to the national average employment distribution.

 Note: Location Quotient (LQ) is the ratio of the percentage of workers in an occupation in a given area to the percentage in that occupation nationwide.
 An LQ > 1.0 means above-average concentration; < 1.0 means below-average.